 Scholarships and funding

-- Early bird*: Applications received for any intake of the master’s between August 31 - September 24, 2016 receive a 10% reduction off fees.
+- Early bird*: Applications received for any intake of the master’s within the early bird period receive a 10% reduction off fees.

 - Volume offer*: Is there more than 1 staff member from your school who would benefit from undertaking their master’s?
-We’re offering a discount for the Nov 2016 intake on multiple enrolments from the same school.
-These discounts start from 2 applicants:
+We’re offering a discount on multiple enrolments from the same school.
+These discounts start from 2 applicants and subsequently increase.
+Please enquire for further details.

-We are pleased to announce we have scholarships available for the November 2016 intake of the Master of Applied Practice for this pathway:
+We are pleased to announce we have scholarships available for the Master of Applied Practice - Digital and Collaborative Learning Graduate Pathway:

-- Maori or Pacific Scholarships of $3000*: a limited number of scholarships are available to Maori or Pacific November 2016 intake applicants.
+- Maori or Pacific Scholarships of $3000*: a limited number of scholarships are available to Maori or Pacific applicants.
 To apply, applicants will be asked to tell us in 250 words or less how their master’s would make a meaningful contribution to their Maori or Pacific community.

-- $1000 Master’s Scholarships*: a limited number of scholarships are available to November 2016 applicants.
+- $1000 Master’s Scholarships*: a limited number of scholarships are available.
 To apply, applicants will be asked to tell us in 250 words or less how their master’s would make a meaningful contribution to their school or wider community.

 There a number of external scholarships available to help fund your studies.
 Our students, with our support, have had great success in obtaining these in the past.
 We recommend: